ClonyPDF home

 Digital submission rulesFile size limits are reported differently by source (some cite roughly 120–240 KB for older paper-visa digital copies; the eVISA portal itself recommends files of 2 MB or less).
 Check the portal you're using for its current limit.

 Varies by visa type?Yes — the core photo look is consistent, but the submission channel (paper vs. digital) and that channel's size/format rules differ.
-See the comparison below.
+See differences between visa types.

-We pulled these figures from a mix of consulate guidance, VFS Global's published photo specification, and the JAPAN eVISA portal's own FAQ — and they don't all agree on the exact millimeter size.
-Where sources conflicted, we've said so above rather than picking one number and presenting it as settled.
-Always verify against the instructions published by the embassy, consulate, or visa center handling your specific application before printing or uploading.
+Why this page gives a range rather than one number.
+These figures come from a mix of consulate guidance, VFS Global's published photo specification, and the JAPAN eVISA portal's own FAQ — and they genuinely do not all agree on the exact millimetre size.
+Published figures include 45 × 45 mm, 45 × 35 mm and 2 × 2 in.
+Where sources conflicted, we've said so rather than picking one number and presenting it as settled.
+Always verify against the instructions published by the embassy, consulate, or visa centre handling your specific application before printing or uploading.
+Every source is linked in Sources.

 Differences between visa types